Vista College-Online serves 574 students (100% of students are full-time).

 - Source: Integrated Postsecondary Education Data System (IPEDS)

 The teacher population of 81 teachers has grown by 1520% over five years.

 Not applicable, not in Carnegie universe (not accredited or nondegree-granting)

 At least 2 but less than 4 years

 Number of Programs Offered

-The student population of Vista College-Online has grown by 164% over five years.
+The student population of Vista College-Online has stayed relatively flat over five years.